 Flexible scheduling and convenience

-Instead of spending time traveling to and from in-person therapy sessions, patients can schedule and attend appointments from the comfort of their own home.
-Patients also have greater flexibility to schedule sessions on the dates that work best, and at the times that they prefer.
+Instead of spending time traveling to and from in-person therapy sessions, patients can attend appointments from the comfort of their own home.
+You also have greater flexibility to schedule sessions on the dates that work best, and at the times that you prefer.

 Just as effective as traditional therapy